gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V6.36: Making the shop and return pages skinnable, fixing an error in assets upload (Pro features).
+[Mar 23, 2015]
 * V6.35: Compatibility check on the plugin admin page.
 [Mar 20, 2015]
 * V6.34: Fixing a bug that prevented the proper display of the return page.
 [Mar 18, 2014]
 * V6.33: Code to suppress some notices.
 New feature in the Pro version -- alternate product.
 [Mar 16, 2015]